pedrofolim/devbox/howtos/howto.ruby_macports.md

 ### STEP 1: Prerequisite: Update Broken GCC with XCode 4.4

-These insructiosn are valid for XCode 4.4.
+These instructions are valid for XCode 4.4.
 If you use a later version of XCode, this may not be necessary.
 References for this issue and instructions come from [Ruby, RVM and Mountain Lion](https://gist.github.com/zenkay/3237860) and [Upgrading to Mountain Lion - Ruby + MacPorts ](https://coderwall.com/p/pagj2w).

 ```bash
 sudo port selfupdate